 Risk: Interior Health funding continues to fall short of the operating costs of Hospice House.
-NOHS’s contract with IHA expires in 2018, so we are preparing a business plan to clearly identify our need for sustainable, core funding.
+NOHS continues to negotiate with IHA for sustainable core funding.

-- More than $500,000 in annual fundraising is required to sustain our programs and services.
+- Approximately $600,000 in annual fundraising is required to sustain our programs and services.
 Our two major fundraisers, Dancing with the Vernon Stars and the Journeys Campaign, continue to grow in success.
 We’ve introduced a new fundraiser to encourage monthly donors.
 We attribute the financial success of these fundraisers to ongoing community support through sponsorship, event participation and gifts-in-kind.
-Risk: Fundraising is increasingly competitive and expensive.
-In our relatively small catchment area, we compete with other worthy charities for limited charitable donations and event proceeds.
-Creativity in event management, focused attention on donor appreciation and evaluation of fundraising costs are tools used to mitigate this risk.

 - Residents at Hospice House pay a daily fee as mandated by the Ministry of Health.
 This fee and other nominal fees for counselling services are ongoing sources of revenue for NOHS.

 Operational Expense Notes (excluding amortization):